noredact/command-carousel/README.md

 - The Selector Key
 - - The key that moves a pointer within a menu, when the leader key is released, whatever program is selected will launch.

+ - Make sure you have the contents of the src folder for this to work properly.

 I've been using this in my main script and thought I'd like to modify it so that I could share it with the world.
 My hotkeys are set to Ctrl (for the leader key), Right Click (for the cycle key) and Left click (for the selector key).
 I like this approach because as you use it, you build up muscle memory for where programs are.